 Like the Texans, Jacksonville is a young franchise, having joined the league in 1995.
 The Jags started out strong and reached the AFC Championship Game in two of their first five seasons, but both appearances resulted in a loss.
 Blake Bortles led the Jaguars back to the conference championship game in 2017.
 Again, they fell short and lost to the Patriots 24-20.

-The 2017 run is the franchise’s most recent playoff appearance and only its third since 1999.
-Other than that, they’re consistently at the bottom of the AFC South.
+The 2022 run is the franchise's most recent playoff appearance and only its fourth since 1999.
+Other than that, they've been consistently at the bottom of the AFC South.
+But things are turning around thanks to head coach Doug Pederson and the No. 1 pick in the 2021 NFL Draft, Trevor Lawrence.

 Detroit Lions